ivalkeen/vim-ctrlp-tjump/README.md

 1. Move cursor to the Class/Method usage in your code
 2. Press `c-]` (if you have created mapping) or just execute `:CtrlPtjump` (or `:CtrlPtjumpVisual` in visual mode) in the command line.

+Or provide the symbol as an argument:

+    :CtrlPtjump MyFavoriteClass

 ## Configuration